sapiens/SqlFu/README.markdown

 ## Performance

 Now that's an interesting topic.
 Initially I've run the dapper.net tests but those tests only measure the performance to retrieve on entity.
 Or a more common scenario is to retrieve more than one row usually with pagination involved.
-So, I;ve setup my own tests for this cases.
+So, I've setup my own tests for this cases (you can find them in the Tests project / Benchamrk.cs).

 Let's see how SqlFu compaers to other micro - orms.
 You should take these numbers with a grain of salt since every micro/orm  has different features which affects the outcome.